Syafique-crz/WeatherApp/README.md

-WeatherApp 🌦️
+WeatherAppGUI 🌦️

 → Overview

 WeatherApp is a Java-based desktop application that provides real-time weather information for any user-specified location.
-The app dynamically fetches data such as temperature, humidity, wind speed, UV index, and air quality using external APIs.
+The app dynamically fetches temperature, humidity, wind speed, UV index, and air quality data using external APIs.
 Its intuitive graphical user interface (GUI) is built with Java Swing to deliver a smooth user experience.

 → Features

-Real-Time Weather Information
+Real-Time Weather Information:
 Retrieve weather data including temperature, humidity, wind speed, and general weather conditions.

-Air Quality Metrics
+Air Quality Metrics:
 Fetch real-time air quality data (AQI) for any location.

-UV Index Data
+UV Index Data:
 Display the UV index to help users plan outdoor activities safely.

-Dynamic GUI
+Dynamic GUI:
 A modern interface built with Java Swing, featuring interactive elements such as search fields, buttons, and image displays.

-API Integration
+API Integration:
 Connects seamlessly to multiple APIs to fetch weather, air quality, and UV index data.

 → Tech Stack

-Java
+Java:
 Core programming language for building the backend logic and GUI.

-Swing
+Java Swing:
 A robust GUI framework for developing the user interface.

-Json-Simple (CliftonLabs)
+JSON-Simple (CliftonLabs):
 Library for parsing and handling JSON data fetched from APIs.

-Open-Meteo API
+Open-Meteo API:
 Provides weather data including temperature, humidity, wind speed, and weather conditions.

-OpenWeatherMap API
+OpenWeatherMap API:
 Fetches air quality and UV index data based on geographic coordinates.

-Postman
+Postman:
 Used to test and debug API requests.

-IntelliJ IDEA
+IntelliJ IDEA:
-An integrated development environment (IDE) for coding and debugging the project efficiently.
+An integrated development environment (IDE) for efficiently coding and debugging the project.